 Will studied Natural Sciences at Bath University and began his career as a management consultant for Accenture.
 He worked with a very wide variety of clients including Deutsche Bank, BBC, Thales, and BT, his roles were across strategy, estimation, planning and delivery.
 More recently he was CEO of a direct to consumer business, The London Sock Company, before joining Guy in the medical world.
 He brings planning and delivery rigor as well as strong business strategy and management skills.

-Bart is an accomplished biotech CEO with over 30 years’ experience in innovative drug development, biotech financing, business development and licensing.
-He has extensive experience in working with research and development based companies in pharmaceutical product development in several therapeutic areas, including cancer, fibrosis and cardiovascular diseases.
-Bart Wuurman has previously executed successful biotech company exits in the UK and in the Netherlands.
-He was responsible for pharma licensing deals worth over $700 million.
-Bart was CEO of De Novo pharmaceuticals (UK), AM-Pharma, Lanthio Pharma and is Director of Lyramid (Australia) and Hercules Pharmaceuticals.
-Before joining Apaxen, Bart was also Managing Director of DDF Ventures, a life-science focused venture fund with a portfolio of start-up companies in The Netherlands.
+Bart is a biotech CEO with over 30 years’ experience in innovative drug development, biotech financing, business development and licensing.
+He has extensive experience in working with R&D based companies in several therapeutic areas, including cancer, inflammatory diseases and fibrosis.
+Bart Wuurman has contributed to successful biotech company exits in the UK and in the Netherlands and he was responsible for pharma licensing deals worth over $700 million.
+Bart was CEO of De Novo pharmaceuticals (UK), AM-Pharma (NL), Lanthio Pharma (NL) and Lyramid (Australia) and is Director of Hercules Pharmaceuticals.
+Bart was also Managing Director of DDF Ventures, a life-science focused venture fund with a portfolio of start-up companies in The Netherlands